open-cloud/open-cloud.github.io.old/0_overview.md

 plugins to the Observer).

 ##Data Model
+---

 This section gives a high-level overview of the XOS data model.
-This overview focuses mostly on the abstract objects and relationships among them, and should not be read as an formal specification.
+This overview focuses on the abstract objects and relationships among them, and should not be read as an formal specification.
 A detailed and up-to-date definition is included in the Appendix.

 The data model is implemented in Django, so we (mostly) adopt Django terminology to describe it.
 Briefly, what is often referred to as an